LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 }
 ```

-Response with profile data will be stored in `data` state variable.
+Response with profile data will be stored in the `data` state variable.

 ```jsx
 useEffect(() => {